 Discover Brisbane from a different perspective as you glide along the river in a kayak beneath the stars.
 Finish the work week and hop on over to Riverlife at Kangaroo Point on a Friday night to enjoy 90 minutes of paddling under the Story Bridge before stopping to take in sensational city views over a classic Aussie barbecue in a riverside marquee or see the city by night with Brisbane Lights Tours that take you past all of Brisbane’s big attractions including Government House, Mt Coot-tha, the Story Bridge and the surrounding suburbs that boast some of Brisbane’s rich history!
 You can also travel by bus and CityCat with full commentary and many opportunities to stop along the way and take that perfect night shot.

-Would you like to know more about other Australian cities?
-Check out all the information you need as an international student about:
+Would you like to know about other Australian cities?
+Check out all the information that you need as an international student below:

 Contact us at Australia Study for more information!